scottaohara/accessibility_interview_questions/README.md

 - Name an ARIA attribute that requires either a child/parent relationship or a pairing role.
 - What is your understanding of "accessible name computation" and how it affects modifying the way screen readers announce certain content?
 - What are some issues with modifying normal scrolling behavior?
 For example: infinite scrolling or scrolljacking.
-- Some ARIA widgets are best suited for desktop & keyboard, rather than mobile/touch interactions.
-Are you familiar with widgets that would be identified this way and why?
+- Some ARIA widgets are presently best supported devices with physical keyboard, rather than mobile/touch interfaces.
+Are you aware of any widgets that would be described this way, and why?

 ## Design